Gdalik/audiocomplib/README.md

             # Decode and play 512 samples at a time:
             stream.write(chunk_comp, samplerate)

+            if Comp.threshold <= -60:  # Stop playback when threshold reaches -60 dB
+              break
 ```

 The full version of this example is available [here](examples/realtime_processing_pedalboard.py).
 It is more stable (handling and preventing possible exceptions) and illustrative.